sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/03-Substrate-EVM-example.md

 ### Script Functionality

-This example script performs the following steps: <!-- TODO: UPDATE SCRIPTS AND STEPS AND ADD CODE SNIPPETS>
+This example script performs the following steps:

 - Initializes the SDK by importing the required packages and defining the constants for the script.
 The 12-word seed `MNEMONIC` is also hardcoded into this snippet.